mhk18896/Embedded-Linux/README.md

 ---

-**''I’ve missed more than 9,000 shots in my career.
-I’ve lost almost 300 games.
-Twenty-six times I’ve been trusted to take the game-winning shot and missed.
-I’ve failed over and over and over again in my life.
-And that is why I succeed.''**

-**Michael Jordan**

 ## Refrences
 Here are some of the links that i used to do my work on this project
 - (https://github.com/qemu)